 After lunch, I decided to browse the shops on Hertel Ave, popping into Bon Fire Craft where the owner/metalsmith Emily Sajban was creating the jewelry she sells in her shop.

-Next, I wandered down to Revolver Records and Second Reader Bookshop to browse through the stacks of vinyl and used books.
+Next, I wandered down to Revolver Records to browse through the stacks of vinyl.
 Taking in the beautiful North Park Theatre and the many murals tucked off the street, I marveled at how much I had experienced in only a few hours.